MASSHUU12/adrespect/README.md

 Tests are located in `tests/` directory.

 To run tests use `./vendor/bin/phpunit tests`, if it doesn't work first run `composer dumpautoload` and try again.

+## Troubleshooting

+If you're getting warning:
+`Warning: The lock file is not up to date with the latest changes in composer.json.` use `composer update --lock`